 - If you are a smoker, quit!
 When I still worked in veterinary hospitals, we had several clients who were smokers until their cats were diagnosed with asthma.
 While they wouldn’t stop smoking for their own health’s sake, they gave up cigarettes for their cats.

 - Acupuncture can help by strengthening the immune system and lungs.

 - Individually prescribed homeopathic remedies can help reduce asthma symptoms and strengthen the immune system.
 Work with a veterinarian who is experienced in homeopathy to find the correct remedy for your cat.

 - Supplements that boost the immune system may be beneficial.

 - Reiki can help boost the immune system and reduce stress.

 - Flower essences may provide gentle support.
 Spirit Essences’ Easy-Breather formula is recommended for chronic upper respiratory infections, bronchitis and asthma.
 Its purpose is to balance the immune system, decrease stress and allow healing.
-(Use code CONSCIOUSCAT for a 10% discount on all orders.)

 If you suspect that your cat has asthma, always obtain a proper diagnosis from your veterinarian.